Email archiving solutions designed to preserve, search, review, and export email and any other content source - in seconds.

 “Actiance harnesses domain expertise to address the cloud archiving market”Forrester Wave for Cloud Archiving, 2017

-Email archiving has matured as a product category since its origins in the late 1990s.
+Email archiving solutions have matured as a product category since its origins in the late 1990s.
 Initially, email archiving concerned reducing the storage volume on primary email systems with features such as stubbing that allowed for larger messages (typically containing attachments) to be replaced with lighter weight pointers to help improve messaging system performance.
 These features became less important as Exchange became more efficient, and soon afterward email archiving was primarily driven by regulatory compliance and eDiscovery use cases.
 However, systems designed during this initial generation of email archiving were built for on-premises operation, and typically required complementary investments in hardware, software, storage, infrastructure and professional services.

-However, these on-premises email archiving systems have typically encountered a similar set of issues as email volume has grown.
+However, these on-premises email archiving solutions have typically encountered a similar set of issues as email volume has grown.
 Because of its design around a single index and storage environment, larger volume is typically accompanied by deteriorating search performance and, in many cases, poor reliability due to index corruption.
 In order to maintain on-premises email archiving performance, companies have had to make incremental investments in infrastructure and processing and storage capacity, which can represent a significantly incremental cost relative to the original licensing cost.
 Additionally, large IT staffs are required to maintain these environments due to the nature of their critical workloads, which are often supplemented with expensive outside professional services.

 In contrast, cloud-based email archiving has removed much of the IT management burden by leveraging remotely managed cloud services.
 Cloud service providers now inherit the responsibility for maintaining and operating the cloud email archiving service, which is a cost that can be spread over multiple customers.
 They can also offer cloud email archiving as a service under software-as-a-service (SaaS) licensing model, which removes much of the ownership costs in comparison to on-premises systems.
 Additionally, cloud-based email archiving service providers can more cost effectively upgrade and incorporate technology innovations into their service than most customers can achieve individually.
 It is due to these factors that cloud-based email archiving is seen by most industry analysts to have 40%-50% lower total ownership costs compared to on-premises email archives.
+For more information on Email Archiving Basics, click here.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.